jfrancis01/DockerDeploymentSetup/README.md

 ### How is this deployment from a jenkins container to an nginx container achieved?
 This is achieved by creating a bind mount that is sahred by the two containers.
 Appropriate permissions need to be given to this local folder so that the containers have read write access.

+### How to configure angular app running on nginx container to communicate with keycloak on another container

 ### How are URLS changed for the back end spring boot application for development and production?
 This is done via profiles.
 Create multiple "application.properties files".
 Ex: application-dev.properties and application-prod.properties